Ulaa/Historical-Cycle/README.md

 - Laten Space
 - RunwayML

 This project uses StyleGan2  to generate images and create morphing motions that represent the historical changes in Mecca city by using Google Colab with Python code and  Runway ML.
 Latent space (Deep Learning utility) that learns the features of data and interpolate between points in this space to create intermediate outputs and find patterns.
-Training of multiple datasets which includes different elements of the city such as buildings and mountains of Mecca.
+In addition to that, training multiple datasets which includes different elements of the city such as buildings and mountains in Mecca.

 ## Collected Dataset 📜